Hemibiotrophs: Life style

 In the early stages of infection, the pathogens proliferate asymptomatically in the host by suppressing programmed cell death (PCD) or thwarting host defense responses, but in the later stages of infection they undergo a physiological transition from asymptomatic biotrophic growth to a highly destructive necrotrophic phase.
 Hemibiotrophic bacteria are known to secrete a range of so-called effector proteins, including transcription factors and others with enzymatic activities, into host cells via the type III secretion system (T3SS) whereupon they suppress PCD and other host defenses.

 Hemibiotrophy genes

-Studies have shown that fungal hemibiotrophic C. lindemuthianum species undergo two distinct phases during invasion in the host.
-The first phase is the biotrophic phase which involves the generation of intracellular hyphae within intact plant cells.
-Later, extracellular hyphae tend to cross the cellular boundaries, moving past the plasmodesmata and ramify between host cells—the necrotrophic phase.
+Studies indicate that fungal hemibiotrophic C. lindemuthianum species undergo two distinct phases during host invasion.
+Initially, the biotrophic phase involves generating intracellular hyphae within intact plant cells.
+Subsequently, the necrotrophic phase occurs where extracellular hyphae penetrate cellular boundaries, traversing plasmodesmata and spreading between host cells.

 The suggestion that these fungi undergo a distinct metabolic switch from biotrophic to necrotrophic growth was boosted by the discovery of a gene that functions between the biotrophic and necrotrophic phases.
 The gene CLTA1 encodes a GAL4‐like transcriptional activator, which is consistent with a role in reprogramming metabolism.
 It is clear that all pathogens are obliged to alter metabolic fluxes in numerous ways upon penetration to prepare for proliferation.
 This is a key postulated attribute of the hemibiotrophs and seems to be a priority subject for study.